 Stacey May Fowles is an award-winning novelist, journalist, and essayist.
 Editor of Best Canadian Sports Writing and author of the essay collection Baseball Life Advice.
 Fowles writes about books for The Globe and Mail, baseball for Jays Nation and The Athletic.
 She lives in Toronto.
 Read Stacey May Fowles’s piece.

 Jane Friedhoff is a game developer and creative technologist who loves designing games that encourage silly and absurd behaviors in public spaces.
 She co-founded the Code Liberation Foundation, which provides free, trans-inclusive, women-only game design and programming classes.
 Check out Jane Friedhoff’s game Lost Wage Rampage.
+Join us for the upcoming panel, Game Changers: Women Activists in Digital Space, with Angela Washko, Susana Morris, and Jane Friedhoff at PEM on Saturday, May 5, at 4:15 pm.

 Tracy Fullerton is a game designer, educator and author.
 She is currently director of the joint University of Southern California Games Program, a collaboration between the School of Cinematic Arts and the Viterbi School of Engineering, and professor and chair of the Interactive Media & Games Division of the University of Southern California School of Cinematic Arts.
 Watch our interview with Tracy Fullerton.